Financial Aid FAQs

 Am I eligible to receive financial aid?

-Your eligibility depends on meeting requirements for receiving student financial assistance from a particular financial aid program.
-To find out if you qualify, you must first fill out and submit a Free Application for Federal Student Aid (FAFSA).
-Include the Cincinnati State school ID code 010345 on your application.
+Your eligibility depends on meeting the requirements for receiving financial assistance from various federal and state programs.
+To find out if you qualify, you must fill out and submit the Free Application for Federal Student Aid (FAFSA).
+The federal school code for Cincinnati State is 010345.

-The Office of Financial Aid will receive your FAFSA information and communicate with you about your financial aid eligibility, using your Cincinnati State email and personal email.
-These communications tell you about documents required to complete your financial aid processing, and next steps to complete the financial aid process.
+The Office of Financial Aid will process your FAFSA and then, using your Cincinnati State email and personal email, will communicate with you about your financial aid eligibility, any documents required to complete your financial aid offer, and next steps in the aid process.

 Students who receive financial aid are also responsible for knowing and maintaining eligibility requirements to continue receiving aid.
 Students who receive federal student aid must submit a new FASFA form each year.